JohnBinford/AppleWood-Pointe/readme.md

   - As yet unconsidered tools:
     - Lathes, - vices, - panel saw, - metal working machines (milling machine) which no one has submitted so far.
   - What will our policies be?
-    - Who getes a key?
+    - Who gets a key?
       - AWP will  give shop keys to every resident who signs a waiver.
 Not just wood shop members.
 	  Does this mean that they are O.K. with any individual wood shop member entering the shop at any time, even if they are alone?
     - Should we have a Workshop Manual?
 One of the guys is working on a sample.